 As marketers are focusing more and more on differentiating themselves through providing a superior customer experience, it’s vital that you’re able to tailor your marketing messages to each individual customer.
 By integrating your email marketing with your CRM, you’ll be able to offer exactly that type of personalized experience that customers today want.

-By introducing automation, you can drastically increase the efficiency and productivity of your agency.
+By introducing automation, you can drastically increase the efficiency and productivity of your digital agency.
 Currently, the average salesperson will waste one-fifth of their time on administrative tasks and manual data entry.
 That’s a lot of time and money being spent on tasks that aren’t actively moving the needle forward.

 According to research conducted by Copper and Qualtrics Research, adopting a CRM can save an agency up to 15 hours a week in manual data entry alone.
 Being able to automate basic processes like data entry, following up with leads, and even prospecting can give your team back the time they need to focus on what they’re actually good at.